Crown Damage and What You Can Do About It

 Crowns are strong, but what should you do when they become damaged?

 Crowns are meant to last between five years to two decades.
-They can unfortunately become damaged in this time.
+They can, unfortunately, become damaged during this time.
 The reason for this damage differs on a patient to patient basis.
 Some of the main causes of damage include:

 An improper bite can put pressure on your crown, causing it to fracture, chip, or move.